 If you’re concerned about genetically modified foods (GMOs), choose organic soy, which is never genetically modified.
 You can also choose foods labeled non-GMO soy.
 Some store brands, like Trader Joe’s, are GMO-free.

 Don’t get confused when you hear that soy contains phytoestrogens -these are plant substances, not hormones.
 Isoflavones are also called phytoestrogens because of how they behave in the body.
 They do have a similar structure to human estrogen and can bind to the human estrogen receptor.
 Because phytoestrogens can bind to estrogen receptor sites they can “replace” some of your own estrogen with less potent plant phytoestrogens.
 This action might reduce the risk of developing certain types of cancer!
 However, most Americans don’t eat enough soy to reap the health benefits -and therefore we get fewer isoflavones per day compared to typical Asian diets.
 A typical American eats only 1-3 mg of isoflavones per day, compared to the 30-60 mg per day that is typical in Asian diets (3).
 Including soy in your child’s diet may lower the risk of cancer later, so try to include soy in your family’s diet weekly.
+Like all foods, eat in moderation, not excess.
 To read more about soy and other research related to cancer, see foods that fight cancer.

 We help grow healthy kids, families and communities to create healthier generations!Learn More